DIY Pocket Door Install

 Here is how it went down.

 First, I prepped the door way.
 I removed the existing door and began pulling off all of the door casing trim on both sides.
-I used my painter’s tool and a hammer for this.
-I then began removing the door jamb, which is the pieces of wood that sit on the inside of the door way.
+My painter’s tool and a hammer are what I used for this.
+Then I began removing the door jamb, which is the pieces of wood that sit on the inside of the door way.
 Hitting this with a hammer on one side until it became loose was the most effective method.

 I also removed the existing threshold in the doorway (this was not necessary but had to be removed anyway to replace the flooring).